 This course is accredited by the British Psychological Society

-During the Psychology course, you will develop an excellent foundation for understanding all the core areas of psychology including the biological, social and developmental aspects in a supportive environment.
-You will also explore how psychology can have a positive impact on people’s lives.
-The degree content includes contemporary developments in psychology such as clinical aspects of neuropsychology and criminal psychology.
+During this psychology degree, you will develop an excellent understanding of all the core areas of this exciting field, including biological, social and developmental psychology.
+You will explore how psychology can have a positive impact on people’s lives and will learn about contemporary developments in the field, in subjects as diverse as Neuropsychology and Criminal Psychology.

 You will have the opportunity to learn from enthusiastic and dedicated tutors who are also practitioners.
-This degree is accredited by the British Psychological Society (BPS) and if you graduate with a 2.2 or above, you will automatically gain Graduate Basis for Chartered Membership of BPS.
+This degree is accredited by the British Psychological Society (BPS) and if you graduate with a 2.2 or above, you will automatically gain Graduate Basis for Chartered Membership of the British Psychological Society (BPS).
 This is the first step required to become a chartered psychologist.

 We offer diverse and practical modules such as ‘Mind, Body, & Brain’ which teaches biological psychology - the study of how the brain, nervous system and other physiological systems interact with mental functions and behaviour.
 Other modules include ‘Personality Psychology and Abnormal Behaviour’ which covers different approaches to the studying personality and ‘Psychology in the Real World’ which addresses topical issues such as criminal profiling and social media use in connection with psychological theory and practice.

-In your first year, you will be introduced to a range of topics including child development, cognitive and biological processes, psychological research methods and social psychology.
+In your first year, you will build your knowledge of varied aspects psychology and will be introduced to a range of topics including child development, cognitive and biological processes, psychological research methods and social psychology.

 Cognitive, social, biological and developmental psychology, and research methods are taught in greater depth in the second year, along with personality psychology and abnormal behaviour.

 In your final year, you will undertake a year-long, supervised research project.
-You also have the opportunity to study diverse range of optional modules that reflect the research interests and expertise of the teaching team.
-Recent examples include Autism; Body Movement, Gaze and Gesture; Psychology of Music; Hands-on Cognitive Science; Neuropsychology; and contemporary developments in the discipline as a whole (eg Positive Psychology, Criminal and Forensic Psychology, Critical Psychology, Health Psychology, and Practical Creativity and Problem Solving).
+You also have the opportunity to study diverse range of subjects that interest you.
+Recent examples include Autism; Body Movement, Gaze and Gesture; Psychology of Music; Hands-on Cognitive Science; Neuropsychology; and contemporary developments in the discipline as a whole (e.g. Positive Psychology, Criminal and Forensic Psychology, Critical Psychology, Health Psychology, and Practical Creativity and Problem Solving).